 1. Target the right audience.
 For example, send regulations regarding food establishments directly to restaurants.

-2. Create groups for messages that go to occupants of the same floor or wing of your property.
+2. Create groups for messages that go to occupants of the same sub-groups or organisations.

 Use the Services page to quickly find important contact information